JCT: A few years ago, I sent a mailer to socreds

 >Secretariat does not recognise any aspect of it as Social Credit.

-JCT: Surely there must be some other way to discuss the merits of
+JCT: Surely there must be some other way to

 "Quebec versus Secretariat" Social Credit than disassociation.
 I keep